Mount Baw Baw Tourist Road is a very picturesque curvy drive

 Do I need chains to drive to Mt Baw Baw?

-Don’t rely on your GPS!
-Some GPS systems don’t work well in the region.
-Ranked among the hardest road climbs in Australia, the ascent of Mt.
-Baw Baw presents a challenge for cyclists of all abilities.
-The first half of the climb is friendly enough but at an average gradient of over 10%, the second half of this climb is not for the faint of heart!
-Local folklore says the hard part of Mt Baw Baw road is the final 6km from the gatehouse to the summit which has an elevation gain of 780m.
-The average gradient is 11.3% with some parts reaching 20%.
-Be prepared for all conditions as the weather can change rapidly in the Alps.
+Set high in the Great Dividing Range, in the Baw Baw Ranges, be prepared for all conditions as the weather can change rapidly in the Alps.
 Avoid driving up in bad weather, ensure you have warm, waterproof clothing and footwear and a tube of sunscreen.
-Make sure you plan where you will fill up your fuel tank before heading up the mountain (there is no petrol station on mountain!).
+Make sure you plan where you will fill up your fuel tank before heading up the mountain (there is no petrol station on the mountain!).
 All vehicles are required by law to carry snow chains during the declared snow season regardless of conditions when entering Mount Baw Baw Alpine Resort.
 Chains are available from Neerim South.